gravitational/teleport/rfd/0164-scoped-rbac.md

 metadata:
   name: my-token-name
 spec:
-  parent_resource_group: '/dev'
+  scopes: ['/dev']
   roles:
     - Node
     - App
 ```

+Join tokens with a `parent_resource_group` set can only have scope equal to this resource group.

-Join tokens created by roles granted within a scope must have `parent_resource_group` equal to this scope `/dev` or a more specific scope, e.g. `/dev/lab`.
+Join tokens created by roles granted within a scope must have `parent_resource_group` and `scopes` equal to this scope `/dev` or a more specific scope, e.g. `/dev/lab`.

 **Note:** To implement this, the token can be exchanged for the host certificate with `parent_resource_id` encoded in it.
 This way nodes can't set the nodes to any resource groups other than the parent.
 By default, all existing join tokens will use `/` as a default resource group.